ferrilab/bitvec/README.md

 required by the implementation, it is convenient for ensuring that the allocation pointer is preserved.

-`BitBox<C: Cursor, T: BitStore>` is a `&mut BitSlice<C: Cursor, T: BitStore>` in owned memory.
-It has few useful methods and no trait implementations of its own.
+`BitBox<O: BitOrder, T: BitStore>` is a
+`&mut BitSlice<O: BitOrder, T: BitStore>` in owned memory.
+It has few useful methods and no distinct trait implementations of its own.
 It is only capable of taking a bit slice into owned memory.

-`BitVec<C: Cursor, T: BitStore>` is a `BitBox` that can adjust its allocation size.
+`BitVec<O: BitOrder, T: BitStore>` is a `BitBox` that can adjust its allocation size.
 It follows the inherent and trait API of the standard library’s `Vec` type.